Dannyso05/UWscheduler/README.md

 # UWscheduler
-Application that allows students to generate multiple schedules and compare them.
+Full-stack application that allows students to generate multiple schedules and compare them.
+Used to automate schedule creation for University of Waterloo students.